 I also lead a research group investigating susceptibility genes for coronary artery disease, now the main cause of premature mortality worldwide.
 With colleagues in Oxford (Profs Farrall and Collins) and in Europe (Prof Hamsten, Karolinska) I established the Procardis study to assemble the large scale clinical collections needed to tackle this challenge; I have since chaired a large international collaboration in this area (the C4D Consortium).
 Recent findings include evidence that lipoprotein Lp(a) levels are causally related to coronary disease risk and identification of multiple novel common susceptibility variants for coronary artery disease risk.
 This work is now entering an exciting phase where we can use functional genomic tools to understand new biology, thus drawing on some of the approaches we have developed in our Mendelian genetic work.

-van Zuydam NR. et al, (2020), Circulation: Genomic and Precision Medicine
+Khera AV. et al, (2022), Circulation: Genomic and Precision Medicine